rainbao/Spring-JWT-Authentication/README.md

-Here’s a **polished, streamlined version** of your README — still technical and informative, but leaner and more recruiter/interviewer-friendly.
-It removes excess repetition, simplifies some areas, and adds clarity while maintaining your strong structure.

----

 # Spring Boot JWT Authentication API

 A secure, modular JWT-based authentication system built with **Spring Boot 3**, **PostgreSQL**, and **modern JavaScript**, designed to demonstrate stateless auth best practices for REST APIs and SPAs.